 When service providers look at their workflows, or consider implementing a modified or completely new workflow, many factors come into play.
 Automation is of course the ultimate goal.
 Increasing throughput, decreasing the number of labor-intensive human “touches”, and making it easier to handle exceptions are just a few of the many benefits that come from automation.

-In previous blog posts we have discussed the importance of integrations, how workflow should be a critical component when migrating to inkjet production, how to address “hidden” document production workflows, and have taken a look at what goes on behind the scenes in “The Work Behind the Workflow”.
+In previous blog posts we have discussed the importance of integrations, how workflow should be a critical component when migrating to inkjet production, how to address “hidden” manual tasks, undocumented production tasks, and have taken a look at what goes on behind the scenes in “The Work Behind the Workflow”.